python/cpython/Doc/library/typing.rst

    The subscription syntax must always be used with exactly two
    values: the argument list and the return type.
-The argument list must be a list of types; the return type must be a single type.
+The argument list must be a list of types or an ellipsis; the return type must be a single type.

    There is no syntax to indicate optional or keyword arguments;
    such function types are rarely used as callback types.